 The crystal clear water is perfect for swimming and fishing and there are many spots for this, particularly in the upper reaches bordered by lush meadows and woodlands.

-Approximately mid-point along the Charente’s navigation are our bases at Cognac and Jarnac, home to world famous Cognac houses.
+Approximately mid-point along the Charente’s navigation are Cognac and Jarnac, home to world famous Cognac houses.
 Distillery tours are available, and both towns have excellent eating and shopping opportunities.
+There is a cruiser boat base at Jarnac.

 Downstream see the chain ferry at Chaniers and cruise to Saintes, famous for its Roman arch, columns, frescoes and statues.